PixelgenTechnologies/pixelator/DEVELOPERS.md

 ```

 This will update `pyproject.toml` and `poetry.lock` with the new dependency.
 Both
-these file should be committed to the repository to record new dependency.
+these files should be committed to the repository to record the new dependency.

 ## Testing pixelator